mecid/mecid.github.io/_posts/2021-06-16-mastering-list-in-swiftui.md

 #### Styling options
 SwiftUI provides a few different styles for the list view.
 It includes *plain, sidebar, inset, grouped, inset, and insetGrouped* styles.
 By default, SwiftUI uses *insetGrouped* style, but you can change it to any style type you need using the *listStyle* view modifier.
 Keep in mind that the *listStyle* view modifier uses an environment to propagate the selected style, and it will affect all the list views down in the view hierarchy.

+> To learn more about environment in SwiftUI, take a look at my ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/) post.

 ```swift
 struct ContentView: View {